jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 IANA is requested to register the following value in the Link Relations Registry at [@LINK-RELATIONS]:

-* Relation Name: geo
+* Relation Name: geofeed
-* Description: Indicates that the link context has a resource with geographic information at the link target.
+* Description: Refers to a resource with IP geofeed location information related to the link context.
 * Reference: This document.

 ## Media Types Registry {#media_types_registry}